YuraAAA/Markdown-Toc-Generator/README.md

 #### Required options

-Library use two required options:
+Library uses two required options:

 * src    - String, path to the source file
 * target - String, path to the output file

 #### Optional options

 * deepLevel - Number, by default set to 4.
-Deep of constructed tree.
+Depth of constructed tree.
    Minimal - 1, Maximal - 6
 * replaceAt - String, by default is {toc.placeholder}.
 Place for TOC
 * skipAltH1 - Boolean, by default false.
 Indicate about skip underline '=' header H1 format